magento/directive-parser/README.md

 If you're a user of Magento PWA Studio, it's unlikely you're looking to depend on this package directly.
 The primary use-case for this library is to be consumed by other PWA Studio tools.

+## Goals

+The primary goals of this project are:

+* Parse all JavaScript comments within a source file, and return an AST with every comment that conforms to the Magento Directive syntax
+* Run significantly faster than a parser that parses the entire ECMAScript grammar

 ## Install

 ```sh